prokoudine/ardour-tutorial/content/mixing-sessions/using-plugins/index.en.md

 ## Editing Plugin Parameters

 Double-click a plugin to edit its parameters.
-In this example, we double click the "Freeverb" green box and get this window:
+In this example, we double click the "ACE Reverb" red box and get this window:

 ![freeverb settings](en/ardour7-ace-reverb-settings.png)

-Here you can control reverb parameters such as Room Size, Damping, amount of Wet and Dry signal, and Width.
+Here you can control reverb parameters such as _Blend_ and _Room Size_.
 The effect will apply to all sounds contained in the track.

 ## Bypassing Plugins

-To bypass the plugin, press the *Bypass* button in the plugin settings window, or simply click the "LED" of the plugin in the processor box.
+To bypass the plugin, press the **Bypass** button in the plugin settings window, or simply click the LED of the plugin in the processor box.
 This turns the plugin off and allows the signal to pass by it unaffected.
 This is useful when you want to compare how a track sounds with and without the plugin.

 ![bypass](en/ardour7-ace-reverb-bypass-in-mixer-strip.png)